Co-authors plus plug-in

 I can research this more in the upcoming weeks, but first I wanted to copy Ray in case he has more experience with co-authors-plus that would save me some of the research.

-#16 Updated by Raymond Hoh 12 months ago
+#16 Updated by Raymond Hoh about 2 years ago

 - Status changed from In Progress to Staged for Production Release

 - Assignee set to Raymond Hoh